 Software as a service (SaaS): Provides consumer the capability to use applications running on a cloud infrastructure mainly on the web browser to access software that offer as a service over the web.
-The consumer do not have control or figure out how to the underlying framework including system, servers, network, operating systems, storage, or even individual application capacities, with the conceivable exemp- tion of constrained client particular application setup settings.
+The consumer do not have control or figure out how to the underlying framework including system, servers, network, operating systems, storage, or even individual application capacities, with the conceivable exemption of constrained users particular application setup settings.

-GoogleDocs1 and Salesforces2 are prominent examples.
-Platform as a Service (PaaS): Provides the capability to deploy onto the cloud infrastructure, consumer created appli- cations, produced using set of programming languages and tools that are supported by the Paas provider.
+GoogleDocs and Salesforces are prominent examples.
+Platform as a Service (PaaS): Provides the capability to deploy onto the cloud infrastructure, consumer created applications, produced using set of programming languages and tools that are supported by the Paas provider.
 The consumer does not oversee or control the underlying cloud framework including network, servers, operating systems, or storage, yet has control over the sent applications and conceivably application facilitating environment arrangements.
-Much the same as the Saas model, clients do not have control or access to the underlying base being utilized to have their applications at the Paas level.
-Examples of PaaS are Google App Engine3 and Microsoft Azure4 are prominent examples that use the PaaS model of cloud computing.
+Much the same as the Saas model, userss do not have control or access to the underlying base being utilized to have their applications at the Paas level.
+Examples of PaaS are Google App Engine and Microsoft Azure are prominent examples that use the PaaS model of cloud computing.

 Infrastructure as a service (IaaS): Provides the consumer with the capability to provision processing, storage, networks, and other fundamental computing resources from an IaaS provider, and allow the consumer to deploy and run any software, which can include operating systems, services and applications.
-The client has control over operating systems, storage, deployed applications and perhaps constrained control of select systems administration parts.
-Rather than the Paas model, the Iaas model is a low level of reflection that permits clients to the right of the entrance the underlying foundation through the utilization of virtual machines.
-Iaas gives clients more adaptability than Paas as it permits the client to convey any product stack on top of the operating system.
-Examples of IaaS are Amazon Web Services EC2 and S35 are prominent examples that use the IaaS model of cloud computing.
+The users has control over operating systems, storage, deployed applications and perhaps constrained control of select systems administration parts.
+Rather than the Paas model, the Iaas model is a low level of reflection that permits userss to the right of the entrance the underlying foundation through the utilization of virtual machines.
+Iaas gives userss more adaptability than Paas as it permits the users to convey any product stack on top of the operating system.
+Examples of IaaS are Amazon Web Services EC2 and S3 are prominent examples that use the IaaS model of cloud computing.